top of page

 Regional differences:

-• File through WIPO Madrid System for multiple nations.
+• File through the WIPO Madrid System for multiple nations.

 • Register local domain extensions (like .fr, .de, *.com.br).

-• Use “sunrise periods” when new TLDs (e.g., .store, .tech) launch — trademark holders get early access to register before the public.
+• Take advantage of “sunrise periods” when new TLDs (e.g., .store, .tech) launch, allowing trademark holders early access to register before the general public.

-This strategy strengthens your international credibility and prevents domain hijacking abroad.
+This strategy not only strengthens your international credibility but also prevents domain hijacking abroad.

 • Renew domains annually.

-• Renew trademarks every 10 years (varies by country).
+• Renew trademarks every 10 years (this varies by country).

 • Use your trademark consistently — unused marks can be canceled.

-• Monitor for infringement with alerts or brand protection services.
+• Monitor for infringement using alerts or brand protection services.

 Online monitoring tools can track unauthorized domain registrations and trademark filings that mimic your brand.